JoaoCBarros/signed-cloudfront-url-nodejs/README.md

-# Generate a Pré-Signed URL to CloudFront + S3 Bucket With Dynamic Filename
+# Generate a Pre-Signed URL to CloudFront + S3 Bucket With Dynamic Filename

 ## Pre-Requisites